Long Term Care Facilities Can Take These Two Simple Steps to Maintain Indoor Air Quality During Wildfires

 Forest fires and wildfires across the United States are dramatically reducing environmental air quality over much of the country, making the idea of stepping outside for fresh air impossible for many.
 If Senior Living operators don’t take action, they risk reducing the indoor air quality within senior care buildings, which can in turn put vulnerable residents at risk.
 Fortunately, there are a few simple steps to help you both improve your air quality and protect your staff and residents.

-The first and most critical thing you can do is protect yourself from the fires themselves.
+The first and most critical thing you can do to maintain your indoor air quality during wildfires is to protect your community from the fires themselves.
 Pay attention to local news sources and government agencies for advice on how to prevent fires, what fires may be in your area and what you should do in response.
 The USDA Forest Service maintains an online map, but local services will have more detail and the most relevant information for you.

 But beyond the fires, the smoke itself can be a real issue.
 According to the Centers for Disease Control (CDC), wildfire smoke can cause persistent coughs, headaches, shortness of breath, asthma attacks, and even cardiovascular issues such as chest pain and heart attacks.
 This is especially critical in Senior Living, as the smoke may worsen symptoms for people over 65 years of age, or with respiratory or cardiovascular diseases.